Positive Quote for Today

 Picture related to the title of the story

-On the evening of last Saturday, I asked my Dad whether he had bought cooking oil for use here at home.
-He quickly replied that he had forgotten to buy it.
-Alarmed that there could possibly be not enough cooking oil for preparing supper, I dashed to the kitchen to check the amount left.
+On the evening of last Saturday when I asked Dad whether he had bought cooking oil, he told me he had forgotten about it.
+Afraid there might not be enough oil for cooking supper, I dashed to the kitchen to check the amount left and found some.
+I informed Dad about it and went back to my room to continue with what I was doing.

 RECOMMENDATION: If you've enjoyed the above story on applying knowledge, you might also enjoy another one on "The Importance of Knowledge" which I wrote last year.
-Just click on that link in blue to dive straight into the story.
+Just click that link in blue to dive straight into the story.

 ---------------------------------------------------------------------